rikblok/treehouse/content/research/published/blok99.md

 +++
 date = '2025-01-02T18:38:08-08:00'
 draft = false
-title = 'Blok & Bergersen (1999)'
-summary = 'Synchronous versus asynchronous updating in the "game of Life"' weight = -19990401 bibFile = "bib-zotero-better-cson.json"
+title = 'Synchronous versus asynchronous updating in the "game of Life" (1999)' summary = 'The rules for the “game of Life” are modified to allow for only a random fraction of sites to be updated in each time step.
+Under variation of this fraction from the parallel updating limit down to the Poisson limit, a critical phase transition is observed that explains why the game of Life appears to obey self-organized criticality...' weight = -19990401 bibFile = "bib-zotero-better-cson.json"
 +++